Dual-Mode Wireless Devices for Adaptive Pull and Push-Based Communication: System Model

 According to Assumption~\ref{assu:alarm-state}, the number of nodes in the alarm state -- or, equivalently, the alarm packets in the system -- during frame $t$ is

 where $n_f(t-1)$ represents the alarm packets that have failed the transmission within frame $t-1$, and $n_n(t-1)$ are the new alarm packets generated during frame $t-1$.

-Moreover, $n_n(t)$ is upper bounded by the number of nodes not in the alarm state, $N - n_a(t)$.
-Therefore, we can model $n_n(t) | n_a(t) \sim \mathrm{B}(N - n_a(t), \alpha)$, with $\mu_a(t) = (N - n_a(t)) \alpha$ being the average number of new alarm packets generated within frame $t$.
-This \gls{pmf} is conditioned on the knowledge of $n_a(t)$, which is dependent on the system behavior on previous frames.
-It is reasonable to assume that the number of nodes in the alarm state is $0$ before the first frame, i.e., $n_a(0) = 0$, and $n_f(0) = 0$, which is the initial condition of the system.
-Therefore, imposing the initial condition, $n_n(0) = n_a(1) \sim \mathrm{B}(N, \alpha)$.
+Moreover, $n_n(t)$ is upper bounded by the number of nodes not in the alarm state, $N - n_a(t)$, $\forall t$.
+Therefore, the \gls{pmf} of $n_n(t)$ conditioned on the knowledge of $n_a(t)$--denoted as $n_n(t) | n_a(t)$--has a conditional mean of $\mu_a(t) = (N - n_a(t)) T \lambda_a$ [packet/frame], and depends on the system behavior on previous frames.
+As an initial condition of the system, it is reasonable to assume that the number of nodes in the alarm state is $0$ before the first frame, i.e., $n_a(0) = n_f(0) =0$.
+Thus, imposing the initial condition, we have $n_a(1) = n_n(0)$, whose \gls{pmf} is considered known, and having mean value $\mu_a(0) = N T \lambda_a$ [packet/frame].
 For the subsequent frames, an iterative analysis is necessary, as detailed in Sec.~\ref{sec:prob-analysis}.
-We further define $\lambda_a = \frac{\alpha}{T}$ [packet/s] as a metric reflecting the average alarm packets arrival rate for a node under the initial condition, to provide an equivalent metric to $\lambda_q$ for consistent analysis and comparison in the results.

-The transmission of alarm packets occurs as follows. \begin{assumption}[Transmission of alarm packets] A node in the alarm state transmits the alarm packet in two possible scenarios: either the \gls{bs} initiates the transmission within the pull sub-frame transmitting a \gls{wus} to the node, prompting it to respond with the alarm packet (see Remark~\ref{rem:query-on-alarm}); or it resorts to attempt the transmission within the push sub-frame following a Framed ALOHA approach. \end{assumption} To model the system according to Assumption~\ref{assu:alarm-tx}, we denote the number of alarmed nodes receiving a \gls{wus} within frame $t$ as $n_w(t)$.
+The transmission of alarm packets occurs as follows. \begin{assumption}[Transmission of alarm packets] An alarmed node transmits its alarm packet either: within the pull sub-frame, if the \gls{bs} transmits a \gls{wus} to the node, which in turn replies preempting the alarm packet to the requested query (c.f.
+Remark~\ref{rem:query-on-alarm}); or within the push sub-frame, attempting the transmission following a \gls{fsa} approach. \end{assumption} To model the system according to Assumption~\ref{assu:alarm-tx}, we denote the number of alarmed nodes receiving a \gls{wus} within frame $t$ as $n_w(t)$.
 Due to the error-free pull-based communication assumptions, $n_w(t)$ also represents the number of successfully transmitted alarm packets within the pull sub-frame.
-Therefore, the number of alarm packets attempting access during the push sub-frame of frame $t$ results in
+Therefore, the number of alarm packets attempting access during the push sub-frame of frame $t$ are

 Finally, we can relate $n_p(t)$ with the alarm packets unsuccessfully transmitted, $n_f(t)$, obtaining the alarm packets successfully transmitted in the push sub-frame of frame $t$ as